-The scope and size of this project will have been agreed between the student, his/her supervisor and the School Committee set up to oversee these projects at the start of Year 5 Session 1.
-Much of the preliminary information gathering, site information, and associated research will have been done in the seminars and architectural research project during Year 5 Session 2.
+The scope and size of this project will have been agreed between the student, his/her supervisor and the School Committee set up to oversee these projects at least one session before enrolment in this subject.
+Much of the preliminary information gathering, site information, and associated research will have been done in the seminars and architectural research project during the preceding session.